 When evaluating your own cholesterol levels do some critical thinking about what is best for you.
 Follow the money when your doctor advises you to take Statin drugs, and ask for some hard evidence on why they are recommending them for you.

 Lifestyle interventions such as a low carb, Paleo diet can help people achieve optimal lipid panel markers, in a very short time, without any dangerous side effects.
-Use your best judgement when you hear how foods that kept our great grandparents healthy like grass-fed meat, raw cheese, and grass-fed butter, are to blame for new diseases.
+Use your best judgment when you hear how foods that kept our great grandparents healthy like grass-fed meat, raw cheese, and grass-fed butter, are to blame for new diseases.